tarsil/saffier/docs/fields.md

 * **related_name** - The name to use for the relation from the related object back to this one.
 * **through** - The model to be used for the relationship.
 Saffier generates the model by default if none is provided.
+* **through_tablename** - Controls the table name used for the auto-generated through model.
+  Saffier uses the field-based naming scheme by default, which is the same behavior as `saffier.NEW_M2M_NAMING`.
+You can still pass `saffier.NEW_M2M_NAMING` explicitly or provide a non-empty string.
+  String values support `str.format(field=...)`.
+* **embed_through** - When set to a string, queryset results return the related model and attach the intermediate through row on that attribute.
+This also enables query paths such as `organisation.teams.filter(membership__team__name="Blue Team")` when `embed_through="membership"`.
+* **unique** - Marks the target side of the generated through model as unique, producing a reverse relation that behaves like Edgy's unique many-to-many variant.

+!!!
+Note
+    Saffier enforces an auto-incrementing integer `id` primary key on ManyToMany through models.
+    Auto-generated through models always include it, and custom through models must also expose `id` as the primary key.

+!!!
+Warning
+    Saffier intentionally keeps `saffier.NEW_M2M_NAMING` as the single supported auto-generated naming path unless you provide an explicit table name yourself.

+!!!
+Tip
+    String values for `through_tablename` are formatted with `field=self` before being lowercased.
+This lets you derive stable names from the owner model and field name when you need custom naming.

 #### IPAddressField